Treatment of Diabetes

 Importance of Diet and Exercise

-The key to treating diabetes is to keep a balanced lifestyle with a healthy diet and regular exercise.
+The key to treating diabetes is to maintain a balanced lifestyle with a healthy diet and regular exercise.
 A balanced diet lowers blood sugar levels, while exercise improves insulin sensitivity and general health.
-The cornerstone of an efficient diabetes control strategy is these lifestyle decisions.
+These lifestyle decisions are the cornerstone of an efficient diabetes control strategy.

 How Medications Fit into a Holistic Approach